delink/serverclass_converter/README.md

 -------

 I am converting a set of standard serverclass files into CSV-type files for a customer.
-Creating all of those CSV files manually sounded awful, so here we go.
+Creating all of those CSV files manually sounded awful, so this will do all of the tedious work for me.

 Usage
 -----